Skip to main content

 How will the paraphrasing functionality surface in the product?
 Will it change my workflow?

 AI paraphrasing detection is integrated within our AI writing indicator.
-This means that submissions will automatically be checked for both AI writing and AI paraphrasing, if institutions have AI writing detection licensed and enabled.
+This means that submissions will automatically be checked for both AI writing, AI bypassing, and AI paraphrasing, if institutions have AI writing detection licensed and enabled.

 Users will experience no change in their current workflow.
 Likely AI-generated content that may have also been AI-paraphrased will be highlighted separately in the AI writing report (see image below).